TrixNEW/pRPC/README.md

 - Worker selection avoids per-request cross-thread load polling.
 - Native + local deadlines prevent indefinitely pending RPCs.
 - Request, response and metadata sizes are bounded.
+- Configured request and response limits also cap the corresponding gRPC channel message limits, preventing larger channel overrides from bypassing allocation bounds.
 - Promise callback exceptions are isolated from unrelated RPC completions.
+- Worker result notifications are coalesced while results are waiting, reducing unnecessary main-thread wakeups.
 - Worker reconnects use exponential backoff.

 For a local/LAN database service, the defaults are intentionally latency-oriented.
 Start around **2–4 workers** and **batch size 4**, then benchmark against the real backend before increasing concurrency.

+## Production Checklist

+- Install and enable `ext-grpc`; enable `ext-protobuf` for the lowest protobuf overhead.
+- Use TLS or mTLS credentials for traffic that crosses an untrusted network.
+- Keep deadlines short and appropriate for the backend so shutdown and failure recovery remain bounded.
+- Set request, response, metadata and outstanding-call limits from measured production payloads and capacity.
+- Call `close()` when the plugin disables.
+- Run load and soak tests against the real PocketMine build and gRPC service before deployment.

 ## License